davidvuong/pyraspcontrol/docs/install.md

   sudo ln -s /etc/apache2/sites-available/pyraspcontrol.conf /etc/apache2/sites-enabled/pyraspcontrol.conf
   ```

-1. Port forward your router to map TCP connections on port 80 (external) to 8080 (internal).
+1. (optional) Port forward your router to map TCP connections on port 80 (external) to 8080 (internal).

   This step will depend on what router you have available.
 I have a billion router and after a quick Google search, I found [this site](http://portforward.com/english/routers/port_forwarding/routerindex.htm).
 They have router specific guides on how to port forward.
 I found it very useful.